DIY hovercraft guide - BR6

 There should be no need to access the receiver again during the assembly if you have made the correct connections for the servo and the ESC cable.

-Cut two polypropylene pieces, 10 cm length by 7 cm height, with the channels heightwise.
+Cut two corrugated plastic pieces, 10 cm length by 7 cm height, with the channels heightwise.
 These are the steering flaps.

 Take the lollipop stick and cut two pieces of 1 cm, they will be used to set the flaps to the correct height.